civican/legisinfo/42-1/bills/C-76/bill_text.md

 Subsections 109(2) and (3) of the Act are replaced by the following:

-**(2)** The Chief Electoral Officer shall make available **in electronic form, or in formats that include electronic form**, the final lists of electors for each electoral district to each registered party that has endorsed a candidate in the electoral district and to the member who was elected for the electoral district in the last election.
+**(2)** The Chief Electoral Officer shall make available in electronic form, or in formats that include electronic form, the final lists of electors for each electoral district to each registered party that has endorsed a candidate in the electoral district and to the member who was elected for the electoral district in the last election.

 ### Section 73